Important Risks and Commitments

 Investments quoted on AIM are volatile and illiquid and there is usually a significant difference between buying and selling price.
 The price could be subject to rapid fluctuations.

 There is a limited secondary market for VCT shares.
 Certain VCTs may have buy-back policies in place.
 Any such buy-back policies are subject to liquidity and historically the directors of some VCTs have withdrawn buy-back policies or changed the level of the discount at which purchases have been made.
 Shares in VCTs typically trade at a discount to Net Asset Value (NAV).
-As the VCT distributes its realised capital gains the NAV, even when the VCT is successful, tends to decline to reflect the distribution during its lifetime.
-This affects pricing.
+VCTs often return value to investors, including realised gains, through dividends.
+As a result, NAV and share price can decline over time to reflect capital returned, even where the VCT has performed well.

 Although the official minimum holding periods are 5 years for VCTs, 3 years for EIS and SEIS and 2 years for IHT portfolios to qualify for or retain some of the tax reliefs, you should consider these much longer-term investments.